What happens to banned dogs?

 I think that ALL dogs should be treated equally and on their individual behaviour, so the emphasis of the law should be on promoting responsible dog ownership and correct choice of breed.

 Zara and similar dogs shouldn't have to be restricted in such ways that affect their welfare.
-If you agree please sign our petition to end Breed Specific Legislation.
+If you agree please help us raise awareness by adding our 'Dogs Deserve Better' Twibbon to your Twitter profile picture.